The Limitations of DNS A-Records

 There are two approaches available to serve traffic from the root domain while preserving the ability of your provider to manage your apps’ IP addresses: using a DNS provider that supports CNAME-like functionality at the apex, and using subdomain redirection.

-Traffic routed over SSL behaves, at the DNS level, identical to unencrypted traffic and suffers from the same naked domain limitations.
+Traffic routed over SSL behaves, at the DNS level, identical to unencrypted traffic and suffers from the same naked domain A record availability issues for on premise and cloud deployments.

 However, applications requiring SSL encryption should use the ALIAS/ANAME configuration on the root domain.
 Subdomain redirection will cause a browser error when the root domain is requested over SSL (i.e.